How to make a complaint or compliment about Brightwell Clinic

 40 Queens Road

-Brightwell Clinic is subject to the Data Protection legislation and to established protocols about the confidentiality of the information of patients who consult with, or receive treatment from, any practitioners at Brightwell Clinic.
+Brightwell Clinic is subject to the General Data Protection regulation and to established protocols about the confidentiality of the information of patients who consult with, or receive treatment from, any practitioners at Brightwell Clinic.

 Brightwell Clinic does not collect any personal information about persons visiting this website.

-Medical information will also be disclosed to RX Laboratories when a prescription is written for any orthotic device Brightwell Clinic may from time to time contact you by letter, telephone, fax or email concerning your treatment or any appointment you may have at the clinic Without your express consent no medical information (other than name address and details of the appointment) will be quoted in any such communication other than one in a personally addressed and sealed letter sent by hand delivery or on the post .
+Medical information will also be disclosed to RX Laboratories when a prescription is written for any orthotic device Brightwell Clinic may from time to time contact you by letter, telephone, fax or email concerning your treatment or any appointment you may have at the clinic.
+No medical information (other than name address and details of the appointment) will be quoted in any such communication other than one in a personally addressed and sealed letter sent by hand delivery or on the post .

 All medical information collected from you will be kept confidential and will only be used in connection with any consultation and treatment you receive save as mentioned under the next heading.